 Simms G4 Boa Boot

-The Simms G4 Boa Boot is a quite similar to the previous boot and it is made from a combination of synthetic and neoprene materials.
+The Simms G4 Boa Boot is quite similar to the previous boot and it is made from a combination of synthetic and neoprene materials.
 The boot offers some decent ventilation, but one of the most important aspects is the draining ability it will give you.

 Water does tend to get inside over time, but the draining capability and the lighter materials will dry out in just a couple of hours.